Lazerbeak12345/minetest-server-s6/README.md

 As of this time of writing, there isn't currently a minetest-server-s6 package in Artix's package repos.

-This gist will get you started in the meantime.
+This repo will get you started in the meantime.

 ## Install